Meldinoor/jhtmlarea/jHtmlArea/jHtmlArea_Website/Readme.txt

 CHANGE LOG
 -----------------------
 v0.7.0
+- Fixed ColorPickerMenu to auto-hide after a short delay (1 second) once the user moves the mouse off the menu.

 - Fixed Form Submit issue that caused the text to not be posted.
 Also fixed a related issue with ASP.NET Postbacks.